 • 2 tomatoes, medium, seeds removed

-• 2 tablespoon cilantro, chopped finely
+• 2 tbsp cilantro, chopped finely

 • 1 lime, for juice